Ana-Niko-byte/zenlist/README.md

  - Delete the task.
 In this case, a confirmation modal pops up before deleting the task.

- - Sort the '_To Do_', '_In Progress_', and '_Completed_' columns either by priority (from '_Critical_' at the top to '_Nice to have!_') or by due date (approaching dates at the top).
+ - Sort the `To Do`, `In Progress`, and `Completed` columns either by priority (from `Critical` at the top to `Nice to have!`) or by due date (approaching dates at the top).

 - Environment Categorisation

 The purpose of Zenlist is to allow users to categorise their day into environments.
 Each Zenlist environment, i.e., home chores, study-related tasks, etc., keeps tasks separate and provides users with the clarity and comfort of organising their day.
-Each space presents tasks due on a particular day under the '_Due Today_' column on the main '_Your Workspaces_' tab.
+Each space presents tasks due on a particular day under the `Due Today` column on the main `Your Workspaces` tab.

 - Sorting System

 A simple sorting system allows users to easily sort their tasks based on their preferences.
 Tasks can be sorted:

- - '_by priority_'
+ - `by priority`
- - '_by due date_'
+ - `by due date`

 - Scrum & Agile Knowledge Sharing